Oregon communities are at the heart of everything we do

 The Community Partnership Program supports projects that address local, community-led cancer-related needs in Oregon.
 Our grants fund projects anywhere along the cancer continuum from prevention and early detection to survivorship.
-The program has invested more than $3.8 million in more than 140 projects across the state since 2014.
-Learn more and find out how you can apply.
+As of January 2024, the program has invested more than $7.3M in 205 projects across Oregon, which includes $5.4M in grant awards.

-Research advocates are volunteers with a personal connection to cancer who are passionate about helping translate research findings into meaningful outcomes for patients and their families.
+Scientific research advocates are volunteers with a personal connection to cancer who are passionate about helping translate research findings into meaningful outcomes for patients and their families.
 Advocates provide feedback on grant applications, participate on advisory committees, write letters of support, and more.
-Find out about getting involved.

 The Healthy Oregon Project aims to learn about the health and wellness of people in and around Oregon.
 We want to learn more about how a person’s genetics, environment, and behaviors affect the risk of chronic disease, including cancer.
 Learn more and enroll.

 The Understanding Cancer in Oregon project aims to understand the cancer-related needs of Oregonians to help the OHSU Knight Cancer Institute focus its efforts across the state.
 The 15-minute survey asks about your health behaviors, knowledge of cancer screening, access to healthcare, and other demographic information to help researchers learn more about behaviors and lifestyles that may impact cancer risk, the burden of cancer, and cancer care.
 Learn more and take the survey.

 On the leading edge of discovering new ways to prevent, detect and treat cancer, the Knight Cancer Institute is committed to giving patients access to clinical trials of cancer treatments.
 Learn about opportunities to take part in cancer clinical trials.

 Receive assistance with a community project